seanpm2001/GitHub_Stats_A/Seasons/!Compilation/ConfirmEntry/Failure-Compilation/README.md

 # Failure Compilation

-This file will be a compilation of all failed workflow runs.
+This file is a compilation of all failed workflow runs.
 It was proposed on 2023, May 23rd.

-For now, it only contains data for Season 1 to season 11, up to the 31st (as of 2023, Saturday, June 3rd at 1:37 pm PST)
+For now, it only contains data for Season 1 to season 12, up to the 30th of 2023 June (as of 2023, Monday, July 10th at 4:44 pm PST)

-Personal note: I am surprised by how many failures this workflow has had in its first 11 seasons.
+Personal note: I am surprised by how many failures this workflow has had in its first 12 seasons.

 | Date (YYYY/MM/DD) | Overview | Languages |
 |---|---|---|